AngelCampos/Pathifier-Tool-Kit/README.md

 # Pathifier Tool Kit

-Pathifier is an algorithm designed to model the heterogeneity of a set of samples by calculating their level of deregulation based on their genomic data in a pathway based manner.
+Pathifier is an algorithm designed to model the heterogeneity in samples based on their genomic data, e.g. gene expression levels, in a pathway centered manner.
+It does it by calculating the level of deregulation compared to a control group taking into account all the genes involved in a specific pathway.
+In this manner it is possible to represent samples with fewer, but more informative variables, based on biological knowledge of the biomolecules that work togheter in a pathway (e.g. apoptosis).

-The following scripts mya be used for easier loading of data, and the calculation of default arguments not implemented in the native functions.
-As well as fast customized plotting of the results of the deregulation analysis.
+The following scripts may be used for easier loading of data, and calculation of default arguments not implemented in the native functions.
+As well as attractive plotting of the results of the deregulation analysis.

 ### 1_Run_Pathifier.R